g-insana/cmplot/docs/introduction.rst

 Since by default it does not symmetrically mirror the density curves, it allows immediate comparisions of distributions side-by-side.

-The present documentation introduces both what cloudy mountain plots are and how to create them, using a plotting function which has been coded in both Julia and Python, built on top of the freely available :doc:`plotly` graphic library.
+The present documentation introduces both what cloudy mountain plots are and how to create them, using a plotting function (``cmplot``) which has been coded in both Julia and Python, built on top of the freely available :doc:`plotly` graphic library.

 Elements of the plot
 --------------------

+(Note: check the :doc:`interactive` to see how the following figure actually look like when you create it, with the full interactive power of plotly)

 .. figure:: img/cloudy_mountain_plot_elements.png
    :alt: elements of a cloudy mountain plot